RTEMS/gnu-mirror-gcc/gcc/config/rs6000/mma.md

   DONE;
 })

-;; MMA instructions that do not use their accumulators as an input, still ;; must not allow their vector operands to overlap the registers used by ;; the accumulator.
+;; MMA instructions that do not use their accumulators as an input, still must ;; not allow their vector operands to overlap the registers used by the ;; accumulator.
 We enforce this by marking the output as early clobber.
+The ;; prime and de-prime instructions are not needed on systems with dense math ;; registers.

 (define_insn "mma_<acc>"
   [(set (match_operand:XO 0 "accumulator_operand" "=&wD")
-	(unspec:XO [(match_operand:XO 1 "accumulator_operand" "0")]
+	(unspec:XO [(match_operand:XO 1 "fpr_reg_operand" "0")]
 		    MMA_ACC))]
-  "TARGET_MMA"
+  "TARGET_MMA_NO_DENSE_MATH"
   "<acc> %A0"
   [(set_attr "type" "mma")])